-For existing EDE Entities that are not changing their EDE phase for Year 4 of EDE or otherwise seeking to add new functionality or systems to their approved EDE environment, CMS aims to mitigate the burden of the EDE audit and agreement renewal process.
+For existing EDE Entities that are not changing their EDE application phase for Year 6 of EDE or otherwise seeking to add new functionality or systems to their approved EDE environment, CMS aims to mitigate the burden of the EDE audit and agreement renewal process.

-Prospective phase change EDE Entities should refer to Section XI.A, EDE Entity-initiated Change Requests, for the requirements and process to implement an EDE Entity-initiated phase change request (CR).
+Prospective phase change EDE Entities should refer to Section XI.A.ii, EDE Entity-initiated Phase Change Requests, for the requirements and process to implement an EDE Entity-initiated phase change request (CR).
 Phase CRs are governed by the audit requirements detailed in these Guidelines and the associated baseline business requirements audit toolkits.
-16 A primary EDE Entity that wants to add functionality or systems to an approved EDE environment should refer to Section XI.A, EDE Entity-initiated Change Requests, for applicable requirements and processes.
-Existing EDE Entities that are not pursuing a different EDE phase or otherwise seeking to add functionality or systems to their approved EDE environment do not need to contract with an Auditor to conduct and submit a new business requirements audit.
-But, existing EDE Entities will need to implement CMS-initiated CRs as described in Section XI.B, CMS-initiated Change Requests, of these Guidelines.
+A primary EDE Entity that wants to make significant changes to their approved EDE environment, such as by adding functionality or systems, should refer to Section XI.A, EDE Entity-initiated Change